-Exercise 2.
+Exercise 7.
 Make up dialogues on the following situations.
-Make use of the conversational formulas suitable for the situations.
+Make use of the conversational formulas suitable for the situations in the Supplement.
+1. Two students discuss the pluses and minuses of their school life, the changes they would like to be introduced to prepare them better for university.

-- 1. Two students discuss the pluses and minuses of their school life, the changes they would like to be introduced to prepare them better for university. - 2.
-A senior student speaks with a fresher on the studies and social activities of this faculty. - 3.
-A tutor gives advice to students telling how to avoid an exam-failure/ and explains the peculiarities of assessment. - 4.
+- 2. A senior student speaks with a fresher on the studies and social activities of this faculty. - 3.
+A tutor gives advice to students, telling them how to avoid examfailure/ and explaining the peculiarities of assessment. - 4.
 A top student shares his secrets with a newcomer in the group on how to master a foreign language at this faculty. - 5.
 A parent of a lazy-bones has a talk with his/ her tutor about the poor results at university. - 6.
 Two students map out their weekend carefully. - 7.
 Two students share their impressions after an unforgettable/misfortunate weekend (a difficult/ easy working day).